AlibabaCloudDocs/ots/intl.en-US/Compute-Analysis/Hive/HadoopMR/Preparations.md

 1. Download the installation package of JDK V7 or later.
 Install JDK V7 or later.

-    -   Linux or MacOS: Use the package manager built in the system.
+    -   Linux or macOS: Use the package manager built in the system.

     -   Windows: For more information about the download path, visit [Java SE Development Kit 8 Downloads](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).